Welcome to my Daily Transcription review!

 What is Daily Transcription?

-Daily Transcription is a Los Angeles-based transcription, translation and captioning service established over 10 years ago.
+Daily Transcription is a Los Angeles-based transcription, translation, and captioning service for over 10 years now.
 They handle a wide range of content – from audio and video formats for media and entertainment outfits, to corporate, market research, and legal content.
 They work with clients from various sectors such as universities, government agencies, and private companies.

-Overall, I’d say that Daily Transcription is one of the easy companies to get into if you want to get transcription experience.
-Because it also offers translation services, it can also be a good fit for bilinguals.
+Overall, I’d say that Daily Transcription is one of the easy transcription services companies to get into if you want to get transcription experience.
+And because it also offers translation services, it can also be a good fit for bilinguals.

 According to the company’s website, translation services are available for languages like Arabic, Chinese, Japanese, German, French, Spanish, and Russian.